 This is a stipulation from the ATO, so make sure your written agreement is kept on hand.

 When you put together your employees' annual payment summaries, you'll need to list the respective salary sacrifice arrangements as Reportable Employer Super Contributions (RESC).

-Employers can generally claim all super contributions, including salary sacrifice contributions for current employees as a deduction for tax purposes.
+Employers can generally claim all employer super contributions, including salary sacrifice contributions for current employees, as a deduction for tax purposes.

 BT has not reviewed any awards or other industrial instruments or agreements that are, or may become relevant to your employees.
 BT Super may not satisfy your obligations under any such award or industrial instrument or agreement.
 Before making a decision about BT Super, we recommend that you seek legal advice on its appropriateness, having regard to the requirements of any awards or other industrial instruments or agreements that are, or may become applicable.